microsoftgraph/msgraph-sdk-powershell/src/Financials/Financials/docs/v1.0-beta/Get-MgFinancialCompanyPictureContent.md

 # Get-MgFinancialCompanyPictureContent

 ## SYNOPSIS
-Get media content for the navigation property picture from financials
+Get content for the navigation property picture from financials

 ## SYNTAX